-A fair and reasonable investigation will be carried in all instances, whether it’s for an alleged (one-off) serious breach, repeated behaviour or something different.
+- A fair and reasonable investigation will be carried out in all instances, whether it’s for an alleged (one-off) serious breach, repeated behaviour or something different.

-The investigation team will examine in more detail, the complaint and the evidence gathered, and provide their findings to the Party Chairman, recommending the appropriate level of the Party at which the complaint should be resolved and/or dealt with.
+- The investigation panel will examine in more detail, the complaint and the evidence gathered, and provide their findings to the Party Board, recommending the appropriate level of the Party at which the complaint should be resolved and/or dealt with.
 If the investigation team cannot agree on its findings, the individual views must also be presented.

-- The investigation team will be obliged to consider an application on behalf of the Respondent for the matter to be dismissed on the grounds that the complainant’s case is vexatious or malicious, or for any other reason.
+- The investigation panel will be obliged to consider an application on behalf of the Respondent for the matter to be dismissed on the grounds that the complainant’s case is not substantiated, vexatious or malicious, or for any other reason.
 In considering such an application for dismissal, the investigation team may seek qualified legal advice.

 - If appropriate, the complaint may then be referred to the Board of the National Party, who shall take such action as they see fit.

-- If the Respondent is found in breach of the Code of Conduct, a warning may be issued for misconduct, or, if the misconduct is serious enough, a final warning may be issued stating that the worker will be dismissed if the same behaviour happens again.
-A breach that is considered serious misconduct, may result in suspension of membership or expulsion from the Party.
+- If the Respondent is found in breach of the Code of Conduct, a warning may be issued for misconduct, or, if the misconduct is serious enough, a final warning may be issued stating that the Respondent will be dismissed from the Party if the same behaviour happens again.
+However, a breach that is considered serious misconduct, may result in suspension of membership or expulsion from the Party (without prior warning).
 Various possibilities are noted in the ‘disciplinary actions’ section of this document.